-So acknowledge it and make sure it’s celebrated within the organisation as a milestone in the organisation’s history.
+So acknowledge it and make sure it’s celebrated within the organization as a milestone in the organization’s history.

 It’s a journey that every employee will experience together, with HR collaborating and feeding back along the way in order to continually improve it.

 5. Test, learn, iterate and evolve